foxpoint-se/promotion/docs/src/content/docs/how-to-use-ui-and-eel-together.md

 ---
 title: How to use the UI and Eel together
+description: Complete guide for how to get started with the Eel and connection through Ethernet.
+tags:
+  - ros2
+  - Eel
 ---

 # How to use the UI and Eel together